 Some people may have an allergic reaction to condoms, which can be due to spermicide or latex.
-If you think it might be due to the latex, you should try a polyurethane male (or female) condom.
+If you think it might be due to the latex, you should try a polyurethane external (male) (or internal/female) condom.
 Make sure the condom doesn’t have spermicide on it.

-Do I need to use other forms of contraception with the male condom?
+Do I need to use other forms of contraception with the external (male) condom?

 It’s a good idea to use two different types of contraception to increase protection against pregnancy.
 For example, you can use birth control pills and condoms.
 However, never use two condoms together – doing this causes friction, which increases the chances that the condom will break.

-The female condom is a lubricated sheath worn by the female inside of her vagina during sex.
-There are two types: the original FC1 is made of polyurethane, a type of plastic, but was replaced by the FC2, which is made of nitrile, a type of synthetic rubber that is latex-free.
-The female condom acts as a barrier to sperm and many sexually transmitted infections by completely lining the vagina.
-The female condom has a ring at each end.
-One ring, at the closed end of the sheath, lies inside the vagina.
-The other ring, at the open end of the sheath, lies outside the vagina after the female condom has been inserted.
-The female condom provides protection against pregnancy and some protection against STIs.
+The internal (female) condom acts as a barrier to sperm and many sexually transmitted infections by completely lining the vagina.
+The internal condom has a ring at each end.
+The inner ring, at the closed end of the sheath, lies inside the vagina.
+The outer ring, at the open end of the sheath, lies outside the vagina after the internal condom has been inserted.
+The internal condom provides protection against pregnancy and some protection against STIs.

-You can get the FC2 female condom without a prescription in most pharmacies and grocery stores.
-The female condom comes in only one size.
-A FC2 condom costs between $2.00 and $4.00 each however, you can also buy them in multiple packs of three or more.
-Female condoms are made with latex (rubber), or latex-free materials.
+You can get the FC2 internal condom without a prescription in most pharmacies and grocery stores in the United States.
+You can also buy the FC2 online or ask for it at family planning centers.
+An FC2 condom costs between $2.00 and $4.00 each however, you can also buy them in multiple packs of three or more.

 What if I need more lubrication?